1. Introduction and general conditions

 15. Any questions?

 KLÖBER answers all relevant questions with regard to personal data.
-If you have any questions or comments about this Privacy Statement (if, for instance, you would like to consult and update personal particulars), please contact our Data Protection Officer:
+If you have any questions or comments about this Privacy Statement (if, for instance, you would like to consult and update personal particulars), please contact our external Data Protection Officer:

 Upon request, we will inform you in writing, in accordance with applicable law, whether and which personal data we have stored about you.
 You also have the right to correct, block and delete these personal data about you in accordance with the provisions of law.
 Our public index of procedures features a summary of the disclosures pursuant to Section 4e of the German Federal Data Protection Act, which we will gladly provide to you upon request.